pappscalle/costa-code-assignment/README.md

 - A landing page that shows available vehicles
 - An Infomation Overview page that shows detailed information about a vehicle and its active services
 - A Service Overview page that shows a list of all services with details.
-The list shooule be possible to filter accoding to service status.
+The list should be possible to filter according to service status.

 ## Getting Started